HOW TO SPEND 5 DAYS IN AUSTRIA – ITINERARY

 Prices for accommodations also drop at that time (unfortunately, Austria can be really pricey).

 You will get free, delicious water from the mountains at many places throughout the country.
-So, my tip is to bring a good water bottle and enjoy the free water.
+So, my tip is to bring a good water bottle and enjoy the free water and not spend any money on water at least.

 Also, city cards might help you save money.
 Depending on the amount of activities you plan to do, I suggest calculating if they will work for you.

 In general, Austria is a very safe country.
 Of course, life is the city tends to bring more crime with it.
-In cities like Vienna, I suggest keeping your wallet and purse very close to you – and avoid side streets in the dark as a solo female traveler.
+In cities like Vienna, I suggest keeping your wallet and purse very close to you because pick pocketing is quite common.
+And avoid side streets in the dark – especially as a solo female traveler you should always be more cautious but of course, using common sense is important to any kind of traveler.
+Even in Austria.

-But there are no extra precautions I take when I am in Austria.
+But there are no extra precautions I take when I am in Austria – just always be cautious.

 BEST 5-DAY AUSTRIA ITINERARY